Poombarai

-Poombarai is a village in the Indian state of Tamil Nadu.
+Poombarai is a hill station and village in Kodaikanal taluk, Dindigul district, in the Indian state of Tamil Nadu.

 Geography

 Poombarai is located at the heart of the Palani hills, 18 km from Kodaikanal.
 Points of interest include terraced farming that gives the village an aesthetic landscape.

 Demographics

 Poombarai has a population of 3258 as of 2008, of whom 2,251 are male and 2,205 are female.
-The1533 workers include 554 casual labourers, 145 subsistence cultivators, 114 artisans, 10 salarymen and 5 others.
+The 1533 workers include 554 casual labourers, 145 subsistence cultivators, 114 artisans, 10 salarymen and 5 others.

-Of the 1531 children 5–14 years old, 891 are in work and not school, 136 are in both school and work, and 504 are in school and not work.
+Of the 1531 children aged 5 to 14 years old, 891 are in work and not school, 136 are in both school and work, and 504 are in school and not work.

-Economic
+Economics

 The village hosts a Canara Bank Branch and an Indian Digital Studio.

 Education

 Poombarai has a Panchayat Union high school, a Government higher secondary School and a Nursery and Primary School.